twist3dimages/backblaze-personal-wine-container/README.md

    ![image](https://github.com/xela1/backblaze-personal-wine-container/assets/357319/4f401b31-8d1d-40fe-85a3-ec4637c23bf5)

-1. The UI of the first step of the Backblaze installer is broken on wine, but it doesn't matter, just insert the email to your backblaze account into the input field
+1. The UI of the first step of the Backblaze installer is broken on wine, but it doesn't matter, just insert the email to your backblaze account into the input field.
+(If the UI does not load for you, look in the top left corner for a white pixel.
+Move your mouse pointer over that pixel, the pixel will go away, and the UI should load.)

     ![Bildschirmfoto von 2022-01-16 14-51-16](https://user-images.githubusercontent.com/28999431/149662881-b8527b31-e837-4982-91db-b0a3df6cc379.png)